gauntface/web-push-book/src/_content/chapter-05/04-common-notification-patterns.md

 This will be using a number of API's that are available in the service worker.

+## Notification Click Event

+When a user clicks on a notification the default behaviour is for nothing to happen, but the common practice is for the notification to close and perhaps perform some other logic (i.e. open a window or make some API call that will do some remotely).

+To this, we just need to define a 'notificationclick' event listener that will be called when ever a notification is clicked.

+<% include('../../demo/web-app/service-worker.js', 'simpleNotification') %>

+From this we can access the notification via 'event.notification'.

+## Notification Close Event

+This event isn't particularly useful for many things, but it is super helpful for analytics to detect if a user has dismissed your notification vs interacted with it.

+It's the same as the `notificationclick` event, just a different event name:

+<% include('../../demo/web-app/service-worker.js', 'notificationCloseEvent') %>

+## The Exception to Showing a Notification

+Throughout this book I've been stating that you **must** show a notification when you receive a push and this is true *except* for one scenario, at least until the [Budget API](https://beverloo.github.io/budget-api/) is spec'd and implemented.

+The exception is that *if* the user has your site open and currently focused, you don't have to show a notification.

+You could basically use the following code to detect if you need to show a notification or not:

+<% include('../../demo/web-app/notification-behavior/service-worker.js', 'showNotificationRequired') %>

+When a push message is received we would get the current window clients, check if any of the window clients are focused and if one of them is, we don't need to show a notification.

 ## Open a Window

 One of the most common actions of clicking on a notification is to open a